impress-org/give-double-the-donation/readme.txt

 = Minimum Requirements =

-* This plugin requires version 2.9+ of the GiveWP plugin activated to function properly.
 * An active subscription to Double the Donation.
-Apply here.
-* WordPress 4.8 or greater
+* WordPress 6.3 or greater
-* PHP version 5.6 or greater
+* PHP version 7.2 or greater
-* MySQL version 5.5 or greater
+* MySQL version 5.7 or greater

 = Automatic installation =